Karthikr32/bookmyride/README.md

 #### 📝 Description

-This API handles the optional **Edit** step in the **booking workflow (Start → Edit → Continue → Confirm)**, allowing users to adjust passenger details, travel date, and seat count while strictly enforcing validation, status checks `Booking Status = PENDING & Payment Status = UNPAID`, expiration rules, and seat availability; it ensures safe concurrent updates through optimistic locking and transactions, recalculates fare and discounts, auto-refreshes passenger data, and returns an updated Booking Preview reflecting all modifications.
+This API handles the optional **Edit** step in the **booking workflow (Start → Edit → Continue → Confirm)**, allowing users to adjust passenger details, travel date, and seat count while strictly enforcing validation, status checks `Booking Status = PENDING & Payment Status = UNPAID`, expiration rules, and seat availability; it ensures safe concurrent updates through **optimistic locking** and **transactions**, recalculates fare and discounts, auto-refreshes passenger data, and returns an updated Booking Preview reflecting all modifications.

-Key highlights:
+**Key Highlights:**
 - Only bookings in **PENDING + UNPAID** status can be edited.
 - Strict DTO validation for all editable fields.
 - Robust date format parsing (`dd-MM-yyyy` or `dd/MM/yyyy`).